 Starting in January 2023, students who start their MACS program in January will have an opportunity to apply to Co-op.
 MACS Co-op students who start in January will have a different work term sequencing option than students who start their program/Co-op in September.
 Only students who start their MACS program in January are eligible to apply to Co-op in January.
 Confirmed January 2023 start MACS students will receive an email the end of November 2022 that will outline the Co-op application process and considerations about the Co-op program.

 Co-op Work Terms

-After being accepted into the Co-op program, international students are required to have a co-op work permit in addition to their study permit prior to applying for any co-op jobs. international students enrolled in the Co-op program should apply for their co-op work permit by September 30.
+After being accepted into the Co-op program, international students are required to have a co-op work permit in addition to their study permit prior to applying for any co-op jobs.
+International students enrolled in the Co-op program should apply for their co-op work permit by September 30 (September start) or January 30 (January start).
 For more information on the work permit application process visit the Citizenship and Immigration Canada (CIC) website.
 Co-op work permit application processing times can be lengthy.
 Students are encouraged to start the process immediately after being accepted into the Co-op program.
 Co-op Students should visit CIC's website as it contains the most up-to-date information.